wccesario/spring-boot-jtwig-hibernate-crud/README.md

 # Spring Boot with JTWIG and Hibernate
-A very simple CRUD made with Spring Boot, using Hibernate as ORM and JTWIG as template engine.
+A very simple CRUD built with Maven, Spring Boot, using Hibernate as ORM and JTWIG as template engine.

 The dump used in this projected is at the docs diretory.